Master of Health Services Administration Public Health Management

 Why earn an MSHS in Public Health Management from Strayer?

-Discover the skills and knowledge to lead public health systems.
-The Strayer Master of Health Services Administration (HSA) with a Public Health concentration can help prepare you to solve public health care organizational challenges and improve administration and management to make a positive impact on patient and facility operations.
+Position yourself to take the lead in public health with our accredited Master of Health Services Administration in Public Health Management program.
+You’ll develop knowledge and skills to help you solve organizational challenges, improve administration and management, and make a positive impact on patient and facility operations.

 - Program details

 - Cost & savings

 In a nutshell, public health management involves managing public health threats and developing policies that align a public health organization with its business strategies.
 Public health managers are typically in charge of administrative duties for a public health team.

 Is an MSHS in Public Health Management good to have?
 It depends on what you learn.